calacademy-research/antweb/README.md

 mkdir -p database
 CID=$(docker run -d --rm \
 	-e MYSQL_ALLOW_EMPTY_PASSWORD=1 \
-	-e MYSQL_DATABASE=antweb \
+	-e MYSQL_DATABASE=ant \
 	--mount type=bind,source="$(pwd)"/database,target=/var/lib/mysql \
 	 mysql:5)

 sleep 15	# Wait for the container to start up.
-If you get ERROR 2002 (HY000): Can't connect to local MySQL server, keep waiting docker exec -i $CID sh -c "exec mysql -uroot antweb" < ./ant-currentDump.sql && docker stop $CID
+If you get ERROR 2002 (HY000): Can't connect to local MySQL server, keep waiting docker exec -i $CID sh -c "exec mysql -uroot ant" < ./ant-currentDump.sql && docker stop $CID
 ```

 This creates a temporary mysql container and generates the mysql data directory from the data in a folder on the machine.
 It'll take 5-10 minutes for the import to complete.
-Once it's done, you should see a `database/` directory inside antweb that's about 2.5GB.
+Once it's done, you should see a `database/`

+Depending on the system, you may need to run `chmod -R 777 database` if the mysql container encounters errors.

 \#### After sanitized database is available: create an admin antweb user